neelkamath/crystal-skull/docs/usage.md

 ### Production

-`docker build -f Dockerfile-prod -t prod .`
+`docker build -f prod.Dockerfile -t prod .`

 The Dockerfile `EXPOSE`s port `80`.
 So to serve at `http://localhost:80`, run `docker run --rm -p 80:80 prod`.
 You can change the port by setting the `PORT` environment variable (e.g., `docker run --rm -e PORT=8080 -p 8080:8080 prod`).